Feyerabend/ABC80/abc802/CPM.md

 D-NIX was used in computers such as ABC1600[^ABC1600] and ABC9000[^ABC9000] introduced in 1984/1985.

-Here somewhere the start of what to become the "Unix wars" started, a period of competition and fragmentation continuing into the 1990s.
+Here somewhere the start of what to become the "Unix wars"[^war] started, a period of competition and fragmentation continuing into the 1990s.
 This era was characterized by disputes among various Unix vendors and standards bodies, leading to the proliferation of different Unix variants and standards.

 In addition to the fragmentation and proliferation of incompatible Unix flavors, there were some achievements in standardization efforts such as